How can we encourage the discouraged?

 Presence, listening and patience, the skills of care, fit in every setting.

-When we use these skills we are relief and encouragement to a people in a world that is spinning out-of-control.
+When we use these skills we are relief and encouragement to a people who are struggling in a world that is spinning out-of-control.
 It is from the dark that authentic joy emerges.
 Eventually, people do arrive at their happy place and they are refined with wisdom and compassion.

 Every time you care effectively and encourage the discouraged it makes a difference that is beyond measure.